Rickaym/plywood-gallery-for-vscode/README.md

 # Plywood Gallery For VSCode

-A utility extension to visualize code snippets for libraries and frameworks.
+A utility Extension to visualize code snippets for Graphical Frameworks.

 ## Key Features